winitzki/scall/tutorial/programming_dhall.md

 ```

 We may use `Stream/nil` and `Stream/cons` to create finite streams, similar to how the constructors `nil` and `cons` create lists.

-Are finite streams better than (Church-encoded) lists?

-We have seen that the performance of Church-encoded data is slow when doing pattern matching or concatenation.
-For instance, pattern matching a Church-encoded list will take time `O(N)`, where `N` is the size of the list.
-Even just finding out whether a Church-encoded list is empty will still need to traverse the entire list.

-The situation for streams is different but not "better".
+What is the performance of operations on those finite streams?

 Since streams may be infinite, no operation on a stream could ever require traversing the entire data structure.
 At most, an operation may step the stream once.
 So, all stream operations like pattern matching or concatenating are not iterative and, _at first sight_, take `O(1)` time.

 However, streams are higher-order functions operating with complicated types.
 We need to consider the complexity of code that represents a stream.
-For instance, the `Stream/cons` operation creates a new stream whose state type is a union of two stream types.
+For instance, the `Stream/cons` operation creates a new stream whose seed type is a union of two stream types.
-So, if we use the `Stream/cons` constructor many times, we will obtain a stream with a "large" state type (a deeply nested union type).
+So, if we use the `Stream/cons` constructor many times, we will obtain a stream with a "large" seed type (a deeply nested union type).
 Pattern matching operations with that type will take `O(N)` time in the Dhall interpreter.

 The result is a stream where _every_ operation (even just producing the next item) takes `O(N)` time.
+When the data size is known in advance, it is better to use finite lists instead of finite streams.

-#### Running aggregations ("scan" and "scanMap")
+#### Running aggregations: "scan" and "scanMap"

 A typical task for streams is to perform **running aggregations**.
-A running aggregation extracts each new value from a source stream and updates an aggregated value in some way.
+A running aggregation extracts   new values from a source stream and updates an aggregated value  each time.
 This results in a new stream of aggregated values computed after consuming each value from the source stream.
 So, running aggregations may be viewed as transformations of type `Stream a → Stream b`.
 Each value in the result stream may depend in some way on the previously seen values in the source stream.